Round but angular.

 While the heavy weights are perfectly suited for impactful display use, the well balanced text weights achieve remarkable legibility results.
 The large character set of 936 glyphs per style offers extended latin language support as well as various OpenType features such as small caps, case sensitive forms, 12 different figure sets, 9 stylistic sets, fractions, contextual alternates and many more.

 This type family consists of 22 fonts: eleven weights plus corresponding italics, offering

 a wide range from razorblade

 Watch Variable Font!

 Two-thirds of the Austrian comedian trio »Maschek«: Peter Hörmanseder & Robert Stachel.*

 »Maschek« is a specific Viennese term meaning something like »other« or »otherness«, deriving from the hungarian word »másik«.
 People in Vienna say someone comes from the »maschek-side« referring to the back side or the other side, or when things are done in a different way than expected.

-It is also the name of an austrian comedy trio, well-known for satirical live voiceovers of tv-footage.
-Developed from hand-crafted letterings for their posters and flyers, this typeface will become Maschek’s official »corporate typeface« in the near future, and will consequently be showcased in all of the comedians’ print-, web- and
+It is also the name of an austrian comedy trio, well-known for their absurd-grotesque satirical live voice-overs of tv-footage.
+Developed from hand-crafted letterings for their posters and flyers, this typeface is scheduled to become Maschek’s official »corporate typeface« in the near future, and will consequently be showcased in all of the comedians’ print-, web- and